Artificial Intelligence Governance Training for New Zealand Leaders

 All leaders

-Designed for directors and C-suite who carry personal liability under the Companies Act 1993.
-Covers sections 131-138 director duties as they apply to AI decisions, NZX Corporate Governance Code reporting, and the questions boards must ask management.
+Designed for directors and C-suite executives who carry personal liability under the Companies Act 1993.
+We cover sections 131-138 director duties as they apply to AI decisions, NZX Corporate Governance Code reporting expectations, and the oversight practices boards must adopt.
+This module addresses the specific obligations that make AI governance a board-level responsibility.

 Covers:

-- Personal liability scenarios: when AI failures become director failures
+- Personal liability scenarios: when AI failures become director compliance failures

-- Board committee structures for AI oversight and risk escalation
+- Board committee structures and governance frameworks for AI oversight and risk management

-- The 20 questions every board should ask management about AI
+- The 20 questions every board should ask their team about AI strategies and risk exposure

-- Documenting AI governance for annual reporting and IoD expectations
+- Documenting AI governance solutions for annual reporting and IoD expectations

 Duration